LexouDuck/Emblem-Magic/EmblemMagic/README.md

 ![](https://i.imgur.com/78eDICB.png)

-- **Module Editor** (basically like Nightmare, uses .emm text files to load GUI to edit arrays or other data in the ROM - create your own struct editors this way)
+- **Module Editor** (basically like Nightmare, uses .mmf text files to load GUI to edit arrays or other data in the ROM - create your own struct editors this way)

 ![](https://i.imgur.com/gvm4P8k.png)